-Below you can find our guide to VPN for traveling.
-It includes information on what a VPN is, why you should always use a VPN, which VPN is best for traveling, and any other information you might need.
+Below you can find my complete guide to using a VPN while traveling.
+It includes information on what a VPN is, why you should always use one when traveling, which is the best VPN for travel, and any other information you might need.

-If you travel, you’ve probably heard of VPNs.
+If you travel, you’ve probably heard the term VPN (Virtual Private Network).
 Especially if you’re planning a holiday to China, Iran, North Korea, Turkey, or Cuba, the concept of a VPN has probably popped up at one point or another.

-But few of you use a VPN on a regular basis, and that could put you in serious danger.
-I’m here to tell you why you should always use a VPN to protect your online identity, and why it’s especially important to use a VPN for traveling.
+But few of you are using a VPN on a regular basis, and that could put you in serious danger.
+I’m here to tell you why you should always be using a VPN while traveling to protect your online identity.

 - What is a VPN?

-- Why you should always use a VPN
+- Why you should always run a VPN while traveling

 - What about free VPNs?